 You can change from Medigap Plan N to Plan G and vice versa.
 In many cases, you’ll need to go through underwriting to make the changes.
 Underwriting will look at your past health conditions to determine your eligibility.

 What is the deadline to change my Medicare Supplement insurance?

 With Medigap insurance, there isn’t a deadline or restriction on when you can change plans.
-However, the best time to sign up is during a time of Guaranteed Issue rights or your Medigap Open Enrollment Period.
+However, the best time to sign up is during Guaranteed Issue rights or your Medigap Open Enrollment Period.

 How much does it cost to change a Medicare Supplement plan?

-It doesn’t cost anything to change your policy, but your monthly premium will likely change depending on your new policy.
+It doesn’t cost anything to change your policy, but your monthly premium will likely vary depending on your new policy.
 If you buy more coverage, expect a higher premium.
-However, a reduction in coverage will likely lower your premium.
+However, a reduction in coverage will probably lower your premium.

 Can you change Medicare Supplement policies without underwriting?

 Under special circumstances, such as during Guaranteed Issue rights or the Open Enrollment Period, you’ll qualify for Medicare coverage without underwriting hassle.

 So, if you recently changed your situation or were new to Medicare, you could qualify for a Medicare Supplement without underwriting.

 Medigap.com offers many different health coverage options.
 Whether you need a Medigap policy, a Medicare Advantage plan, or a Medicare Part D drug plan, we can help you.

 To compare your options, call one of our licensed insurance agents today.
-Or fill out our fast and simple online rate form to be connected with the best rates in your area.
+Or fill out our quick and simple online rate form to be connected with the best rates in your area.